-Under certain circumstances the corporate rules provide relief from income tax when assets are disposed of between companies forming part of the same "group of companies" as defined in section 41(1).
+Under specified circumstances the corporate rules provide relief from income tax when assets are disposed of between companies forming part of the same "group of companies" as defined in section 41(1).
 Generally these relief measures defer the income tax on income and capital gains until the asset is disposed of to a third party or until a degrouping occurs.

-The Act contains two definitions of a "group of companies", namely, a wider definition in section 1(1) and a narrower definition in section 41(1).
+The Act contains a global definition of "group of companies" in section 1(1) and a narrower definition of the same term in section 41(1).
 The narrower definition generally applies for the purposes of the corporate rules but is also used elsewhere in the Act.